Gravitate-Health/Health-and-Wellbeing/healthandwellbeinginterface/README.md

 kubectl apply -f YAMLs/002_mongo-stateful-healthw-interface.yaml
 ```

-Once the database is ready the Health and Wellbeing file storage can be deployed, you can check if the database is ready by running:
+Once the database is ready the Health and Wellbeing interface can be deployed, you can check if the database is ready by running:

 ```bash
 kubectl get pod | grep "mongo-health-wellbeing-interface"